RSCC General Education Philosophy and Purpose

 RSCC General Education Mission

-Roane State Community College’s teaching and learning mission is grounded in a commitment to provide students with learning experiences, built on general education competencies that will prepare them to become life-long learners.
+Roane State Community College’s teaching and learning mission is grounded in a commitment to provide students with learning experiences, built on General Education competencies that will prepare them to become life-long learners.
+The General Education core helps students discover the richness of cultural diversity and develop respect for human difference and commonality.
 As a member of the Tennessee Board of Regents (TBR) System, Roane State supports the philosophy that students should develop broad knowledge and skills in the areas of communication, humanities/fine arts, social/behavioral sciences, history, natural sciences, and mathematics.
-Roane State’s general education core curriculum integrates these competencies into the courses for which they are appropriate.
+Roane State’s General Education core curriculum integrates these competencies into the courses for which they are appropriate.

 Roane State Community College does not discriminate on the basis of race, color, religion, creed, ethnicity or national origin, sex, disability, age, status as protected veteran or any other class protected by Federal or State laws and regulation and by Tennessee board of Regents policies with respect to employment, programs, and activities.
 View full non-discrimination policy.